 - Nutritional counseling for healthy eating habits after release from the hospital or residential treatment facility

 - Follow-up psychological care, medical care and monitoring

 The Difference Between Inpatient and Outpatient Bulimia Treatment

 Outpatient treatment for bulimia is generally conducted in a clinic setting and the individual will continue to reside at home.
 This works well for mild to moderate cases where the individual seeking help needs to remain at home due to work or family obligations.
 Outpatient services are often less expensive, although the needs of the individual’s health and wellness should be the primary concern.

 Inpatient treatment for bulimia and other eating disorders offers a more secure and monitored environment.
 When someone suffering from bulimia resides in a residential facility, they will have all of the comforts of home as well as a structured schedule and around-the-clock nursing care to help them maintain and build healthy habits concerning their relationship with food.
 They will also have a more relaxed environment to explore their own healing with help from a staff of professionals who dedicate themselves to the needs of the residents each and every day.

-If you suffer from bulimia, or you have reason to suspect someone in your life might be struggling with it, please contact us here Futures right away.
+Here at Futures we offer treatment plans for those with substance abuse issues and those that have an addiction and co-occurring disorders like bulimia.
+If you suffer from bulimia and addiction, or you have reason to suspect someone in your life might be struggling with it, please contact us here Futures right away.
 We can help you determine the best course of action for you and your family.